rumert/firetracker/README.md

 * Docker and docker compose
 * credentials from the following services:

-	- access token and refresh token from jwt
+  - access token and refresh token from jwt library
   - mongodb url from mongodb atlas
   - ai key from google ai studio
-	- redis host and redis password

 ### Installation